AaronMichael726/connect4Game/README.md

 ### Credits
 I relied on "Code with Ania Kubów and her turtorial on Building a Simple Connect 4 Game: https://www.youtube.com/watch?v=dBlSiGOFjUY

+When I got stuck on design I referred to JustinKim420 and his youtube Channel for advice. https://www.youtube.com/user/Justinkim420

 ---

 ### Future development